aliasgwynplaine/aliasgwynplaine.github.io/_posts/2025-07-08-proxmox-dev-guide.md

 author: gwynplaine
 ---

-Proxmox VE is a set of perl scripts (and some C code) that interact with each other.
+Proxmox VE is a set of perl scripts (and some C code) that interact with each other, all together with a HTTP Server.

 I couldn't find (jun 2025) a proper documentation to understand the code in order to develop functionalities.
 The existing docs seem to be oriented to users (sysadmins).
 As a consequence, I was forced to read a lot (A LOT) of perl code to understand how this different components interact with each other, and I thought it would be a good idea to share my notes so anyone curious or somebody trying to start into proxmox dev could learn something.